CA ON WEB will help NRIs by:

-1. Income from a business connection in India
+- Income which is from a business connection in India

-2. Income from any property, asset or source of income in India
+- Income which is from any property, asset or source of income in India

-4. Income from salary if the services are rendered in India
+- Income which is from salary if the services are rendered in India

-5. Income from salary which is payable to you by the Government of India for services rendered outside of India when you are an Indian citizen
+- Income which is from salary which is payable to you by the Government of India for services rendered outside of India when you are an Indian citizen

-6. Dividend paid by an Indian company even though this may have been paid outside India
+- Dividend is paid by an Indian company even though this may have been paid outside India

-7. Interest, royalty or technical fees received from the Central or the State Government or from specified persons in certain circumstances.
+- Interest, royalty and technical fees received from the Central or the State Government or from specified persons in certain circumstances